How To Cut Your Electric Bill:

-You may be wondering how this item will save you money in the long run.
+How this item will save you money in the long run?

 The SinkPositive reroutes clean water from the supply line, the water runs through the faucet for a touch-free hand wash and then drains directly into the bowl.
 The reuse of this soapy water to refill the bowl helps in saving gallons of water each day, up to 2 gallons per person per day, as well as promoting hygiene.

 This product is not for everyone, but offers a solution for where standard sinks are not an option.

 SinkPositive Standard model (*Missouri Wind and Solar is not sponsored by, or paid by the manufacturer to use or review this product.)

 By following the instructions included with the SinkPositive, your sink can be easily installed in just 10 minutes.

 Other ways to save money around your home: